Oriental Tales: Contents

-Publication
+Publication history

 Éditions Gallimard published the book in 1938.
 It was published in English in 1985 through Farrar, Straus & Giroux, in translation by Alberto Manguel in collaboration with the author.

 Reception

 Susan Slocum Hinerfeld of Los Angeles Times called the book "a curiosity, a melange" and wrote about the stories: "They are meant to demonstrate virtuosity.
 Instead they demonstrate the dangers of imitation."
 The critic wrote that "the story of Wang-Fo, though rich in content, is 'faux-chinois', pretend-fantastic, coy.
 It is plainly a clumsy Western exercise in Chinese story telling", while "'The Man Who Loved the Nereids' is, in contrast, as radiant as Madame Yourcenar's mind.
 Clever, stylish, funny and original, an homage to Greek myth, it links the ancient and the modern worlds."